Jim Heid |

 Old Polaroid pack film cameras are plentiful and inexpensive on online auction sites.
 If you’ve never tried one, you owe it yourself to do so.
 But don’t wait too long: Fuji will soon stop making its beautiful FP-3000B black-and-white film, and supplies are expected to dwindle by springtime.

-Tags: Scanning, Jim Heid, Polaroid, Ben Long, The Practicing Photographer
+Tags: Ben Long, Jim Heid, Polaroid, Scanning, The Practicing Photographer

 Thanks for signing up.